-At the mention of the fungus with the botanical name Hemileia vastatrix, people shrug.
-Roya, coffee rust, or coffee leaf rust is one of the most serious and feared fungal diseases on a coffee farm, and its outbreaks have devastating consequences.
-It is responsible for millions of dollars in damage annually, and can even destroy entire harvests.
-The fatal aspect is that coffee rust can be spread by wind and humans.
-But first things first.
+The mention of the fungus with the botanical name Hemileia Vastatrix makes shoulders slump.
+Roya, coffee rust, is one of the worst and most feared fungal diseases on a coffee farm, whose outbreak has devastating consequences.
+It is responsible for millions of dollars in damages annually, and can even destroy entire harvests.
+The fatal thing about it: Coffee rust can be spread by wind and by humans.
+But let's take it one step at a time.

-Coffee rust, or la roya in Spanish or coffee leaf rust in English, is caused by the fungus Hemileia vastatrix and is recognizable by orange pustules on the underside of a coffee plant's leaves.
-If a leaf has only a few of the round, rust-colored spots, it can function more or less normally.
-However, if the environment promotes the development of Hemileia vastatrix, it becomes difficult for the leaves to supply the plant with the nutrients it needs.
-Severely infected leaves subsequently die.
+Coffee rust, or "la roya" in Spanish or "coffee leaf rust" in English, is caused by the fungus Hemileia Vastatrix and is recognizable by orange pustules on the underside of a coffee plant's leaves.
+If a leaf only has a few of these round, rust-colored spots, it can continue to function more or less normally.
+However, if the environment promotes the development of Hemileia Vastatrix, it becomes difficult for the leaves to supply the plant with the necessary nutrients.
+Severely affected leaves subsequently die off.

-Although the fungus only attacks the coffee leaves, it damages the entire plant.
-Due to the lack of leaves, the coffee plant's ability to photosynthesize is limited, meaning that in the year of the infection, it can produce up to 50% fewer flowers and, accordingly, fewer coffee cherries due to a lack of nutrients.
+While the fungus only attacks the coffee leaves, it damages the entire plant.
+Due to the lack of leaves, the coffee plant can only perform photosynthesis to a limited extent, meaning that in the year of infestation, due to a lack of nutrients, it can produce up to 50% fewer flowers and, consequently, fewer coffee cherries.

-Primary loss refers to the crop loss that occurs in the year following the first infestation.
-The defoliated coffee bush can no longer provide the plant with sufficient nutrients, and the branches and cherries cannot develop properly.
+Primary loss refers to the crop loss that occurs in the year of the first infestation.
+The defoliated coffee bush can no longer supply the plant with sufficient nutrients; the branches and cherries cannot develop properly.

-In the following year, this is referred to as secondary loss, which can be even more dramatic.
-After an outbreak in the year of the initial infestation, it may appear as if the coffee plants will be able to recover—because they can produce leaves again the following season.
-However, damaged or dried-out, and thus dead, branches can no longer produce cherries.
-Studies in Central America have shown that primary loss can be as high as 26%.
-Secondary loss is even said to result in harvest losses of up to 36%.
+In the following year, we speak of secondary loss, which can be even more dramatic.
+After an outbreak in the year of the first infestation, it may seem as if the coffee plants can recover – because they can produce leaves again in the next season.
+But damaged or dried, and thus dead, branches can no longer produce cherries.
+Studies in Central America have shown that primary loss can be up to 26%.
+For secondary loss, crop losses of up to 36% are even reported.

-Coffee rust disrupts the delicate balance of nutrient supply
+Coffee rust thus disrupts the delicate balance of nutrient supply.

-Hemileia vastatrix turns entire coffee-growing regions into skeletons, destroying the livelihoods of millions of coffee workers.
-As if the tragic scale of a coffee rust outbreak weren't enough, the fungus also spreads easily throughout the world.
+Hemileia Vastatrix makes entire coffee-growing regions appear like skeletal landscapes and destroys the livelihoods of millions of coffee workers.
+As if the tragic extent of a coffee rust outbreak weren't enough, the fungus also spreads with ease around the world.

 How does coffee rust spread?

-The basic requirements for Roya can be explained using a triangle.
-To create the optimal conditions for the development of the fungus, it requires three elements:
+The basic conditions for Roya can be explained using a triangle.
+For the optimal conditions for the development of the fungus to be created, three elements are needed:

-1. The right environment .
-Temperatures of 21-25°C are optimal for the spread of coffee rust, but it also thrives in temperatures of 15-28°C. If a period of rain is followed by a hot and humid period, the conditions are ideal.
+- The right environment.
+Temperatures of an optimal 21-25°C favor the spread of coffee rust, but it also copes brilliantly with temperatures from 15° to 28°C. If a hot and humid phase follows a rainy period, the conditions are perfectly met.
 Coffee rust needs water droplets on the leaves to germinate.
-Therefore, hot and dry conditions are not a good environment for the development of Hemileia vastatrix.
+So, if it is hot and dry, that is not a good environment for the development of Hemileia Vastatrix.

-2. The recipient .
-Coffea arabica, in particular, is the desired host for the fungus.
-Coffea canephora, as well as Coffea liberica and some varieties of Coffea arabica, are currently still resistant to coffee rust.
+- The host.
+Coffea Arabica in particular is the desired host for the fungus.
+Coffea Canephora as well as Coffea Liberica and some varieties of Coffea Arabica are currently still resistant to coffee rust.

-3. The pathogen r.
-If the environment is suitable and the host is present, a pathogen is still required.
+- The pathogen.
+If the environment is suitable and the host is present, a pathogen is still needed.
 If coffee rust is present in the region, the triangle is complete.

-Once coffee rust is present in a region, it spreads incredibly quickly.
-The most common means of spread is the wind, which can carry the spores for many kilometers.
+If coffee rust is present in a region, it spreads incredibly quickly.
+The most common method of dissemination is wind, which can carry spores for many kilometers.
 However, it is also spread by birds and insects, as well as by travelers on ships, trains, and even airplanes.
-At the beginning of the spread of Hemileia vastatrix, the spores were carried by workers on their bodies and clothing, thus spreading from coffee-growing region to coffee-growing region.
+At the beginning of the spread of Hemileia Vastatrix, the spores were carried by workers on their bodies and clothes, thus spreading from coffee farm to coffee farm.

-On a single centimeter of an infected leaf, one can find up to 120,000 to 150,000 spores – an almost unimaginable number.
+On a single centimeter of an infected leaf, up to 120,000 - 150,000 spores can be found - an almost unimaginable number.

-Another factor contributing to the spread of coffee rust is the very deep genetic diversity of Coffea Arabica.
-Most Arabica varieties are derived from Tipica or Bourbon genes, which means they are all susceptible to the same diseases and fungi.
+A reinforcing factor for the spread of coffee rust is also the very low genetic diversity in Coffea Arabica.
+Most Arabica varieties trace back to the genes of Tipica or Bourbon, which also means that they are all susceptible to the same diseases and fungi.

-Hemileia vastatrix has the ability to continually adapt to new environments, comparable to flu viruses in humans, and to mutate repeatedly.
-Many varieties that were resistant until 10 years ago are now susceptible to the existentially threatening fungus.
-Higher temperatures, increased precipitation, extreme winds, and increased human mobility are some of the factors that have led to this.
+Hemileia Vastatrix has the ability to constantly adapt to new environments, comparable to human flu viruses, and to mutate repeatedly.
+Many of the varieties that were resistant up to 10 years ago are now susceptible to the existence-threatening fungus.
+Higher temperatures, increased rainfall, extreme winds, and increased human mobility are some of the factors that have contributed to this.

-The coffee world looked to Asia with panic when coffee rust affected every corner of the Indian Ocean basin in the 1950s.
-Hemileia vastatrix continued its devastating conquest into West Africa and finally landed in the coffee farms of Latin America in the 1970s, covering entire areas.
+The coffee world watched in panic as every corner of the Indian Ocean basin was affected by coffee rust in the 1950s.
+Hemileia Vastatrix continued its devastating conquest to West Africa and finally landed in the extensive coffee farms of Latin America in the 1970s.
 By 1990, it had spread to every major coffee region.
-However, with adequate care and resistant varieties, which many farmers began planting, it seemed that coffee rust was largely under control—coffee rust was, so to speak, a manageable nuisance.
+However, it seemed that coffee rust was under control with adequate care and resistant varieties, which many farmers began to plant – coffee rust was, so to speak, a controllable inconvenience.

-Hemileia vastatrix was already present in the jungles of Ethiopia before 1870, the place considered by many to be the cradle of the coffee plant.
-At that time, hundreds of Coffea species and varieties existed, along with just as many diseases and fungi.
-However, in harmony with nature and the way coffee production was managed and structured at the time, an infestation of one variety with the destructive fungus or another disease had no significant impact on the ecosystem and prevented a potential outbreak.
+Hemileia Vastatrix was already present in the primeval forests of Ethiopia before 1870, the place considered by many to be the cradle of the coffee plant.
+At that time, hundreds of Coffea species and varieties existed, as well as many diseases and fungi.
+However, in harmony with nature and the handling and structure of coffee production at the time, an infestation of a variety with the destructive fungus or another disease had no significant impact on the ecosystem and prevented a potential outbreak.

 High biodiversity can stop coffee rust.
-But in monocultures, it spreads rapidly.
+In monocultures, however, it spreads rapidly.

 From Yemen, Coffea Arabica was spread around the world by the colonial powers of France, Great Britain, and Holland.
-Thus, favorable weather conditions provided new breeding grounds for the dormant monster.
-The Dutch brought coffee from Yemen to India and from there, around 1800, to Ceylon, present-day Sri Lanka.
-Soon after, the Dutch were expelled by the British, who immediately planted extensive coffee fields to earn a lot of money.
+Thus, the dormant monster was given new fertile ground by favorable weather conditions.
+The Dutch brought coffee from Yemen to India and from there to Ceylon, present-day Sri Lanka, around 1800.
+Soon after, the Dutch were driven out by the British, who immediately planted extensive coffee fields to earn a great deal of money.

 Ceylon - a ticking time bomb

-Coffee rust was first documented in 1861 in Sri Lanka (formerly Ceylon), where warm temperatures and extensive rainfall allowed it to germinate and destroyed the entire coffee crop.
-By the end of 1880, most farmers had switched from growing coffee to growing tea (this, incidentally, also explains why Sri Lanka is now a major tea nation).
+Coffee rust was first documented in 1861 in Sri Lanka (formerly Ceylon), where it thrived due to warm temperatures and extensive rainfall, destroying the entire coffee cultivation – by the end of 1880, most farmers had switched from growing coffee to tea (which also explains why Sri Lanka is a major tea nation today).

 The large-scale coffee farms were all attacked by coffee rust.
-Billions of the fungus' spores rose into the air and were spread throughout much of the world by air currents, by people and shipping, by birds and insects, and, above all, by the wind.
-By the 1950s, coffee rust had spread throughout the Indian Ocean basin—except for Yemen.
+Billions of fungal spores rose into the air and were spread by air currents, by people, by ship transport, by birds and insects, and especially by wind to large parts of the world.
+By the 1950s, coffee rust had arrived in the entire Indian Ocean basin – except in Yemen.
 Coffee rust contributed to the (temporary) decline of coffee production in Asia and the Pacific.
-While these regions accounted for one-third of total production at the beginning of the 19th century, 100 years later, it had fallen to just 5%.
+While these regions accounted for a third of total production at the beginning of the 19th century, 100 years later it was only 5%.

-The epidemic began in West Africa in the mid-1950s to the mid-1980s and was first discovered on a farm in Bahia Brasil in 1970.
-From there, it spread and arrived in Central America in the 1970s.
-Discovered in Nicaragua in 1976, Hemileia vastatrix had reached almost every corner of Central America by the 1990s.
+From the mid-1950s to the mid-1980s, the epidemic broke out in West Africa and was first discovered on a farm in Bahia, Brazil, in 1970.
+From there, it migrated further and arrived in Central America in the 1970s.
+Discovered in Nicaragua in 1976, Hemileia Vastatrix had reached almost every small corner of Central America by the 1990s.

-The history of coffee roasting is historically divided into three phases.
+The history of coffee rust is historically divided into three phases.

-The first phase , the colonial phase, lasted from 1869 to approximately 1945 and included the first major coffee rust outbreak in the Eastern Hemisphere.
-During this phase, the spread of the fungus Hemileia vastatrix was driven by the mobility of the colonial powers and their exchange of slaves for harvest labor.
+The first phase, the colonial phase, lasted from 1869 to approx. 1945 and involved the first major coffee rust outbreak in the Eastern Hemisphere.
+In this phase, the spread of the fungus Hemileia Vastatrix was driven by the mobility of colonial powers and their exchange of slaves for harvest labor.

-The second phase , the developmentalist phase, describes the period from approximately 1950 to 1990, marked by World War II and the Cold War.
-During this time, the global coffee trade was largely regulated by the International Coffee Agreement (IAC).
+The second phase, the developmentalist phase, describes the period from about 1950-1990, characterized by World War II and the Cold War.
+Global coffee trade was heavily regulated by the International Coffee Agreement (IAC) at this time.
 To keep prices relatively high and stable, the IAC set export regulations for each country.
-States assumed a larger role in the marketing of their national coffee than they did during the colonial period.
+States played a larger role in marketing national coffee than they had in the colonial phase.
 For example, they supported farmers with technical and financial resources and promoted social and political stability through various development projects.

 Global distribution of the coffee rust, 1952.
 This map also reflects the global distribution of Arabica and Robusta coffee at the time.
 Most countries east of the line produced Robusta, while those west of the line produced Arabica.
 Coffee Areas of the World in Relation to Rust Disease.
 1952.
 Foreign Agriculture 16:160.